email: roadarch@outlook.com

 These Horses represent a Tennessee Walking Horse.
 The original sculpture was created by Michael McCracken for International Fiberglass around 1964.
 The horses' heads moved up and down and the articulated, mechanical right front legs stamped the ground.
 At least one of these statues was displayed with a rider on a billboard for Tennessee Walker Whisky [photo thanks Terry Nelson].
 I don't know if the rider was optional or if that was the only statue that had one.

 This Horse in Nashville was installed on a trailer at the BP gas station next to the Music Valley Wax Museum of the Stars.
 These photos are from 2010.
 Shortly after that, the statue was moved to a nearby Citgo gas station (now an Exxon station).
-The horse's head and leg are stationary. [map]
+The horse's head and leg have been altered to be stationary.
+Around 2024, the horse was moved next door to Music Valley Wines & Spirits. [map]

 The Horse in Manchester is still operational.
 It has been located at Interstate Liquor since 1972.
 The owner believes that there were four of these statues made in 1971. [map]